Brains and Bodies Award

 - Health Promotion for Staff

 Awards are earned based on meeting national best practice standards.
-Schools also may choose to complete all the modules to seek the Alliance’s national recognition; two schools in Wake County earned this distinction in the 2016-2017 school year: Lead Mine Elementary and Swift Creek Elementary.
+Schools also may choose to complete all the modules to seek the Alliance’s national recognition; two schools in Wake County achieved this in the 2016-2017 school year: Lead Mine Elementary and Swift Creek Elementary.

 Schools may begin their assessment at any time for this school year at any time and may update the assessment answers repeatedly until the deadline.
 Completing the assessment early in the school year and defining your Action Plan is recommended; this provides you with the best opportunity to change policies and practices during the school year in order to eligible for an award.